UrbanJungleTech/HardwareService/README.md

 - Virtual Hardware Controllers: In scenarios like the weather controller, where physical hardware is absent, sensor data is acquired through API calls, serving as a virtual counterpart or backup to tangible weather sensors connected via an MQTT hardware controller.
 - Hardware and Sensor Flexibility: The framework's design allows for the replacement and interchangeability of hardware and sensors, allowing for adaptability to a broad spectrum of IoT applications.

+Note that some of the documentation may become outdated as some concepts change as this is still under development, but its close to stable and so changes should be minimal.

 ## Core Features

 ### The IoT Automation Framework Accelerator is equipped with a robust set of features designed to cater to diverse IoT automation needs: